byu-dml/d3m-experimenter/README.md

   * The volumes inside of the container can be accessed at the path `/volumes`
   * Make sure `DATASETS=` is pointing to the datasets you want the container to have access to
   * The datasets can be accessed from inside the container at `/datasets`
+  * Fill in the values for connections to databases and host computers

 # Usage
 ### Running the Container